kalcifer/webpack.js.org/content/configuration/other-options.md

 }
 ```

-?> I don't think this is very clear, at least not without a link pointing to what this might be used for.
+?> I don't think this is clear, at least not without a link pointing to what this might be used for.

 ## `bail`